 Buses, boats, and trains!
 What’s your little favorite transportation system?
 There are many modes of transportation that allow us to move from one part of the world to another, and learning about them is one the first things that little ones do as soon as they start communicating with their families.

 During early childhood, children are dependant on their parents to carry them around before they start walking, they hop up into their little strollers and travel the city with mom and dad guiding them.
-As soon as they start getting older, children start playing with toy cars, learning how to drive through their houses, which turns out to be a great an exercise for children’s spatial awareness.
+As soon as they start getting older, children start playing with toy cars, learning how to drive through their houses, which turns out to be a great exercise for children’s spatial awareness.
 As they reach a certain age, bicycles are the way to go for many kids that wish to set out on adventures with family and friends!

 So, talking about the different types of transportation comes almost naturally to the little ones.
 But there’s more to this topic than just learning names of vehicles: it’s also important to learn to express the action of using the different transportation systems.
-When talking about transport, we can use prepositions or verbs to express us.
+When talking about transport, we can use prepositions or verbs to express ourselves.
 Let’s learn the most common vocabulary about transportation and also verbs related to transportation.

 Depending on the destination, there is a myriad of vehicles that are suited to travel to various places.
 For example, you can go by land if there are roads and highways available; or maybe by air if the distance is too long; or even by water if you live on an island.
 Let’s check out the different means of transport there are.